microsoft/EntraExporter/README.md

 This will provide tenant administrators with a historical view of all the settings in the tenant including the change history over the years.

-Note: This project is not intended to be a backup or disaster recovery solution for Azure Active Directory.

 ## Installing the module
 ```powershell
     Install-Module AzureADExporter